-The University of Texas System Board of Regents will hold a special called meeting at 1:30 p.m.
-Friday, Oct.
-2 in Austin.
-The meeting will be held via telephone conference call on the ninth floor of Ashbel Smith Hall, 201 W. 7th St.
+AUSTIN — The University of Texas System Board of Regents will hold a special called meeting beginning at 8 a.m.
+Friday, June 30 on the ninth floor of Ashbel Smith Hall, 201 W. 7th St. in Austin.

-The Board will convene in open session at 1:30 p.m. and will immediately recess to executive session to discuss personnel and legal matters.
-The Board will reconvene in open session at about 1:50 p.m. to consider action, if any, on executive session items.
+The Board will reconvene in open session at approximately 2:25 p.m. to consider action, if any, on executive session items.

-Parking for news media is available at the guard kiosk on Colorado Street between 6th and 7th streets.
+Parking for the news media is available through the guard kiosk on Colorado Street between 6th and 7th streets.

 About The University of Texas System

 Educating students, providing care for patients, conducting groundbreaking basic, applied and clinical research, and serving the needs of Texans and the nation for more than 130 years, The University of Texas System is one of the largest public university systems in the United States.
-With 14 institutions and an enrollment of more than 217,000, the UT System confers more than one-third of the state’s undergraduate degrees, educates almost two-thirds of the state’s health care professionals annually and accounts for almost 70 percent of all research funds awarded to public institutions in Texas.
-The UT System has an annual operating budget of $16.9 billion (FY 2016) including $3 billion in sponsored programs funded by federal, state, local and private sources.
-With about 20,000 faculty – including Nobel laureates – and more than 70,000 health care professionals, researchers, student advisors and support staff, the UT System is one of the largest employers in the state.
+With 14 institutions and an enrollment of more than 228,000 students, the UT System confers more than one-third of the state’s undergraduate degrees, educates approximately two-thirds of the state’s health care professionals annually and accounts for almost 70 percent of all research funds awarded to public institutions in Texas.
+The UT System’s operating budget for FY 2017 is $17.9 billion, including $3 billion in sponsored programs funded by federal, state, local and private sources.
+With more than 20,000 faculty – including Nobel laureates and many members of the National Academies – and nearly 80,000 health care professionals, researchers, student advisors and support staff, the UT System is one of the largest employers in the state.